Electrostatic field-driven supercurrent suppression in ionic-gated metallic Josephson nanotransistors

 In conclusion, our work provides the clear and unambiguous proof of the non-conventional and disruptive impact of intense electrostatic fields on the supercurrent flow in nano-sized metallic superconductors.
-The use of ionic gating rules out both quasiparticle overheating and any other charge injection-based mechanism at the origin of the effect.
-Moreover, the bipolar supercurrent suppression observed in IJOFETs of different geometries, along with the absence of critical temperature and normal-state resistance variations, exclude conventional charge accumulation/depletion.
+The use of ionic gating rules out both quasiparticle overheating and any other charge injection-based mechanism at the origin of the effect, since electron transfer across the EDL is prohibited at cryogenic temperatures.
+Moreover, the bipolar supercurrent suppression observed in ISFETs of different geometries, along with the absence of critical temperature and normal-state resistance variations, exclude conventional charge accumulation/depletion due to field-effect or electrochemical modification of the Nb surface.
 Therefore, our results advise for further theoretical and experimental investigations to unveil the microscopic genesis of field-effect in metallic superconductors.
-From the technological side, our IJoFETs might be at the basis of innovative combined ionic-solid-gating devices suitable for a number of different applications in leading-edge superconducting electronics, quantum computing, and sensing.
+From the technological side, our ISFETs might be at the basis of innovative combined ionic-solid-gating devices suitable for a number of different applications in leading-edge superconducting electronics, quantum computing, and sensing.